1. Prices start at $32 month or $99 annually

 Skillshare (opens in new tab) is one such platform, focused on the creative industries, which features video lessons made by actual working professionals in their field.
 There are thousands of classes available, from purely creative to the more technical, and from the business-oriented to lifestyle and productivity.
 If it’s not fine art you’re after, then maybe SEO, languages or cooking classes will pique your interest.

 We found the platform a lot of fun to use, with a big range of creative classes.
-It's a great digital classroom if you want to learn art-based subjects, but it's not got a lot of very technical or scientific content to get your teeth into.
+It's one of the best online learning platforms (opens in new tab) available if you want to learn art-based subjects, but it's not got a lot of very technical or scientific content to get your teeth into (it ranks fairly low in our round-up of the best coding courses online (opens in new tab), although it does just make the cut).
 Also, while most lessons are clear and engaging, we came across a few that feel like they've been abandoned by the original creator.

 Skillshare review: Teaching format